WolfThatMoos/PTCGPExtras/README.md

 > [!TIP]
 > There is a special "GodPack" value as an alternative to the points system, where it will ensure that each card in the pack is 1 star or greater

+### How do I get a specific card?
+Open and edit Pokedex.csv (locationed in [Bot folder] --> [Scripts]
+Excel: Go through the list or search for your desired specific card (Ctrl+f).
+On the cell beside it in column B, put the desirability value to something high like 7, for example.
+Notepad: Find the specific card in the list and add a comma after it, then a high desirability value such as 7.
+Save the file.
+In the PTCGP GUI, change the Minimum Pack Value to 7.

 ### Does this work on all packs?
 Specific packs?
 Currently this will only support the Palkia pack. <br><br>